HOW TO SET UP SLACK FOR SUCCESS22 of December 2016

 Slack is also a really great way to share ideas and brainstorm together which saves a lot of time on meetings.
 For example, if one of us designs an image for social media, we can share it with the rest of the team and get feedback on Slack.
 Team members can also go back in channel on and comment on specific media so that the user who made the image can see all the related comments about the image without getting mixed up with other messages within the same channel.

-Using Slack also allows you to give shout outs to specific members of your team.
+Using Slack also allows you to give shout-outs to specific members of your team.
 You might not need feedback from all team members for every document or image.
-Specifying certain team members notifies those people.
-You can also private message individuals at any time.
+Specifying certain team members notifies those people within their Slack window.
+You can also message individuals and chat with them privately.

 Slack is easy to set up and doesn’t really require an SOP however, you may benefit from reviewing this document and going through the list of suggested channels to set up once your Slack team is created.